Beyond equivalent circuit representations in nonlinear systems with inherent memory: Discussion

-If the capacitive coupling, whether intentional or not, is different from zero, the effect of the reactive part always vanishes in the limit of very high frequencies down or up to the capacitive leftover, $C$, similar to a variety of experimental evidences as those reported for instance in Refs.~\citenum{Ershov1998,MoraSero2006,Joshi2020}.
+If the geometric capacitive coupling, whether intentional or not, is different from zero, the effect of the reactive part always vanishes in the limit of very high frequencies down or up to the geometric capacitive leftover, $C$, similar to our experiment in Figure~\ref{Figure3} (b) and a variety of other evidences as those reported for instance in Refs.~\citenum{Ershov1998,MoraSero2006,Joshi2020}.
 The corresponding Nyquist's plots exhibit also the interference of this capacitive effect, that has been singled out by plotting the impedance in the absence of nonequilibrium carriers, $1/Z_{(1)}=G_0+i\omega C$, as a continuous curve.
+However, a single step-like behavior cannot reproduce the non-monotonic experimental trend highlighted in Figure~\ref{Figure3} (a) and in the inset of panel (b).